As a digital entrepreneur, you know how important sales are. You can have the best

 The affiliate is a person or entity that decides to sell a merchant’s product to their own audience for a commission.
 They sign up for the affiliate program and then sell the product to their audience.

 The affiliate uses a personalized link provided to them by the merchant that identifies them as the source of the new customer.
 This link ensures that they get credit for the sale and earn a commission.
+The consumer

 The consumer is the person who ultimately purchases the product.
 They learn about the product through the affiliate.
 They click the affiliate’s link when they’re ready to buy.
 But ultimately the consumer buys the product from the merchant.